fbernutz/die-himmelstraeumerin-blog/Content/sketchnotes/swiftconf-23-keeping-swift-apps-smaller.md

 Swift:
 - Improper usage of Structs, like nesting types is expensive, reference types in structs, mutability in Structs
-- Unused code: unnessesary dynamic dispatch, only add protocols to structs if needed
+- Unused code: unnecessary dynamic dispatch, only add protocols to structs if needed

 - Start Simple